-Wyoming County records differ vastly from county to county in either quality not to mention quantity.
+Wyoming Counties records differ vastly from county to county in either quality not to mention quantity.
 Some are already carefully preserved while some have been substantially abused and neglected.
 Many Wyoming records have merely disappeared.
 For genealogists carrying out research in Wyoming there is no effective replace to have an on-site search of county court house records.
-For Definitions of all court terms see the Genealogy Encyclopedia
+For Definitions of all court terms see the Genealogy Encyclopedia.

 There were originally five counties in the Wyoming Territory: Laramie and Carter, established in 1867; Carbon and Albany established in 1868; and Uinta, an annexed portion of Utah and Idaho, extending from Montana (including Yellowstone Park) to the Wyoming-Utah boundary.
 On July 10, 1890, Wyoming was admitted to the Union with thirteen counties.